rasulkireev/gpw/content/articles/selling-an-info-product.md

 **5. Closing the Launch**
 * Email to notify people that this is the last email where you can buy this at this price.
 LAST CHANCE!
+* Don't specify a closing dateCreated in advance.
-* Don't specify a closing date in advance.
+* Don't specify a closing dateCreated in advance.

 ---